 For some algorithms tracking the previous node is essential, but for some, like an example, it's unnecessary.
 We show a common case here and concrete algorithm can be adjusted to meet its individual requirements.

 class LinkedList:

 ) ... # other methods and class definitions(

 '''

 def traverse(self):

 sum = 0

 current = self.head

 previous = None

-while current is not None:

 '''